w3c/wai-aria-practices/ARIA/apg/patterns/dialog-modal/examples/datepicker-dialog.md

                 <th><kbd>Shift + Page Down</kbd></th>
                 <td>
                   <ul>
-                    <li>Changes the grid of dates to the next Year.</li>
+                    <li>Changes the grid of dates to the same month in the next year.</li>
                     <li>
-                      Sets focus on the same day of the same week.
+                      Moves focus to the day of the month that has the same number.
-                      If that day does not exist, then moves focus to the same day of the previous or next week.
+                      If that day does not exist, moves focus to the last day of the month.
                     </li>
                   </ul>
                 </td>